in

 Baxdrostat 2 mg147.388.2

-Most patients were using a Calcium-channel blocker, diuretic, beta-blocker, an ACE-inhibitor, or an ARB.
+Most patients were using a Calcium-channel blocker, a diuretic, a beta-blocker, an ACE-inhibitor, or an ARB.

 There was a significant drop in blood pressure in patients who were on Baxdrostat treatment vs placebo.
 In addition, the drop in blood pressure was dose-dependent.